Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Related Work

-\textbf{Surgical Scene Segmentation} is a fundamental task in surgical scene understanding.
+\textbf{Surgical Scene Segmentation.} This task serves as a fundamental task in surgical scene understanding.
 Early approaches~\cite{zhao2020learning,jin2022exploring}, primarily based on CNNs and Transformers, focused on improving performance by incorporating spatial attention, optical flow, and motion priors.
 These methods gradually evolved from static-frame segmentation toward more sophisticated techniques that leverage intra- and inter-video relationships and contrastive learning.
-Building on the success of foundation models in natural image or video segmentation, \textit{e.g.}, SAM~\cite{kirillov2023segment} and SAM2~\cite{ravi2024sam2}, recent research has explored their adaptation to medical image segmentation.
+Building on the success of foundation models in natural image or video segmentation, \eg, SAM~\cite{kirillov2023segment} and SAM2~\cite{ravi2024sam2}, recent research has explored their adaptation to medical image segmentation.
 MedSAM~\cite{ma2024segment} develops a universal medical segmentation model based on SAM, trained on a large-scale medical image dataset.
 Other efforts~\cite{zhou2023text} finetune vision-language models for text-promptable surgical scene segmentation.
 More recent works~\cite{yue2024surgicalsam,paranjape2024adaptivesam,wu2025medical} propose efficient tuning strategies to incorporate surgical-specific knowledge, such as 3D medical images or surgical videos, into SAM for improving generalization.
-SurgicalSAM2~\cite{liu2024surgical} extends by finetuning SAM2 with a frame pruning mechanism, further enhancing speed toward real-time GPU deployment.
+SurgicalSAM2~\cite{liu2024surgical} extends by finetuning SAM2 with a frame pruning mechanism, further enhancing inference speed.

-As highlighted by~\cite{maier2022surgical}, real-time performance is crucial for translating intelligent surgical systems into clinical practice.
-Yet most existing methods rely on ANNs, particularly large foundation models, which incur high computational costs and limit practical deployment.
-In contrast, we explore brain-inspired SNNs for ultra-efficient and temporally aware segmentation.
-Unlike CNN- or ViT-based architectures, our model leverages asynchronous spike-driven dynamics to achieve significant gains in energy efficiency and inference latency.
-Moreover, the proposed spike-driven video transformer encodes spatiotemporal context through MVM-inspired SSL, effectively capturing the unique dynamics of surgical scenes to enable real-time surgical video analysis.
+As noted in~\cite{maier2022surgical}, real-time performance is crucial for the clinical deployment of intelligent surgical systems.
+However, most existing approaches rely on ANN, particularly large foundation models, whose substantial computational and energy demands limit their use in resource-constrained operative environments.
+To address this challenge, we explore brain-inspired SNN as a highly efficient paradigm for surgical scene segmentation.
+Building on a spike-driven video Transformer with spike-informed pretraining, our framework learns robust surgical representations while preserving the low-latency and energy-efficient advantages of spike-driven inference.

 \beforesection